gdede-hua/Decision_Survey_Platform/paper.md

 - 14. PWC of alternative technologies under F33.
 - 15. PWC of alternative technologies under F34.

-Based on the above, 15 experts are called to fill in the corresponding PWC matrices in order to capture the importance of the criteria (which one is more important in pairs of two), the importance of the factors under each criterion as well as the performance of the technological alternatives under each factor.
-The importance of the various criteria involved in the deployment of the network is evaluated and discussed.
-The
+Based on the above, 15 experts/users are called to fill in the corresponding PWC matrices in order to capture the importance of the criteria (which one is more important in pairs of two), the importance of the factors under each criterion as well as the performance of the technological alternatives under each factor.

+Once the experts have filled in the PWC researched then the administrator can press generate data in order the algorithm to estimate the weights of importance of criteria $w_{k}$ , factors $f_{jk}$ under each criterion and relative importance of alterantive technologies $S_{ijk}$ and the final priorities $T_{i}$ of the technologies as described in the AHP approach described above.

 # References